A Two-Stage Multitask Vision-Language Framework for Explainable Crop Disease Visual Question Answering: Introduction

-Extensive experiments are conducted to evaluate the proposed framework.
-Quantitative evaluation includes accuracy for plant and disease identification.
-Natural language generation quality is assessed using BLEU \cite{bleu}, ROUGE \cite{rouge} and BERTScore \cite{bertscore} metrics.
-Model efficiency is analyzed in terms of parameter count and inference latency.
-Ablation studies further examine the role of vision encoder pretraining and decoder choice.
+Extensive experiments are conducted to thoroughly evaluate the proposed framework.
+The model is primarily trained and tested on the large-scale Crop Disease Domain Multimodal (CDDM) benchmark \cite{cddm} for in-domain evaluation.
+To further assess robustness and real-world applicability, we additionally perform cross-dataset validation on the external PlantVillageVQA dataset \cite{sakib2025plantvillagevqa} without fine-tuning, enabling evaluation under distribution shift.
+The quality of the generated responses is evaluated with standard natural language generation (NLG) metrics, including BLEU \cite{bleu}, ROUGE \cite{rouge} and BERTScore \cite{bertscore}.
+Model efficiency is also analyzed in terms of parameter count and inference latency.
+Finally, ablation studies investigate the impact of vision encoder pretraining and the choice of decoder on overall performance.

-Our key contributions are summarized as follows: \begin{itemize} \item We propose a unified vision--language framework for plant and disease visual question answering using natural images. \item We introduce a two-stage training strategy that decouples visual representation learning from language generation. \item We demonstrate robust performance under diverse and user-driven question formulations. \item We provide comprehensive explainability analysis using Grad-CAM and token-level attribution. \item We evaluate the framework using classification accuracy, NLG metrics and model efficiency measures. \item We show that vision encoder pretraining significantly improves performance across all evaluation metrics. \end{itemize}
+Our key contributions are summarized as follows: \begin{itemize} \item We propose a unified vision--language framework for plant and disease visual question answering using natural images. \item We introduce a two-stage training strategy that decouples visual representation learning from language generation. \item We demonstrate robust in-domain performance and strong cross-dataset generalization without fine-tuning. \item We provide comprehensive explainability analysis using Grad-CAM and token-level attribution. \item We evaluate the framework using classification accuracy, NLG metrics and model efficiency measures. \item We show that vision encoder pretraining significantly improves performance across all evaluation metrics. \end{itemize}

 This article is organized as follows: Section \ref{sec2} provides a summary of existing works in the literature.
 Section \ref{sec3} details the proposed approach.
 Section \ref{sec4} describes the setup used for the experiments.
 Section \ref{sec5} presents the results and comprehensive analysis of the results.
 Section \ref{sec6} discusses the limitations of this study.
 Finally, Section \ref{sec7} concludes the study and outlines directions for future work.